BioDisCo/unit-jit/README.md

 ## Debugging

-To inspect what code actually runs in the fast zone, use `get_rewritten_source`.
+To inspect what code actually runs after rewriting, use `get_rewritten_source`.
 It triggers compilation if needed and returns the rewritten function source as a string.

 ```python
 import numpy as np